-IPS recognizes the importance of building strong and effective partnerships to meet our organizational goals.
-We aspire to work in a mutually beneficial relationship with our partners, towards shared objectives that align with our values, principles and charitable non-profit social enterprise goals.
+Indigenous Perspectives Society: Centre of Excellence in Community Education (IPS) recognizes the importance of building strong and effective partnerships to meet our organizational goals.
+We aspire to work in a mutually beneficial relationships with our partners, towards shared objectives that align with our values, principles and charitable non-profit social enterprise goals.

 IPS acknowledges and honors that each partnership is unique and that the gift of working together in partnership is continued learning and growth through our relationships.
 IPS works with local community partners on Lkwungen territories, throughout B.C. and with National and International partners to provide a comprehensive range of opportunities that enhance our services while engaging our team in work that benefits Indigenous, children, youth, families and communities.